 My experience with DesignerUp is a perfect example of how you can reinvent your skillset as a designer with the right mindset, the right guidance, and the right opportunity.
 I was lucky enough to meet my own mentors here at DesignerUp, and the course in Product Design offered by the school is a perfect opportunity to find your own mentor.

 Finding and establishing a relationship with a mentor when stepping into design is, in my opinion, one of the best moves you can make for yourself.
 Design is intimidating in part because there is so much out there to wrap your head around - there are dozens of tools and principles and skills to master, and having a mentor to steer you in the right direction can bring some order to your journey.
 Mentorship is one of the pillars of the DesignerUp Product Design course, and I could not recommend it more!

 The course does so much more than just give you a good mentor, too.
 It also exposes you to plenty of the skills, shortcuts, and other tidbits that separate good designers from great designers.
-And, because Elizabeth (the awesome co-founder and mentor) who leads the course is a professional and mindful designer herself, she can help you grasp some of these techniques that took other designers extensive trial and error to figure out.
+And, because Elizabeth (the awesome co-founder and teacher) who leads the course is a professional and mindful designer herself, she can help you grasp some of these techniques that took other designers extensive trial and error to figure out.